Overview

 Strong Yes – The document strongly aligns with the Definition.
 It addresses key criteria in a clear, accurate, and comprehensive manner.

-Documents that aji has an issue reading or interpreting will be marked Not Analyzed (rating) and Not Available (donut wheel).
+Documents that the GenAI has an issue reading or interpreting will be rated Not Analyzed and marked Not Available in the donut wheel.

-The Evaluation pane lists the Calibration Run’s metrics, comparing your and aji’s results to provide important feedback about aji’s accuracy when rating documents.
+To the right of the donut wheels, the Evaluation pane is lists the Calibration Review’s metrics, comparing your and the GenAI ratings to provide important feedback about the GenAI rating accuracy.
 The Agreement Rate can be found here.

-There are four possible agreement outcomes between your and aji’s reviews.
+There are four possible agreement outcomes between your and the GenAI ratings.
 Note that, for the purpose of determining agreement, “Borderline” documents are considered a “no”.

 ---|---|---|